free log

 It’s often said that copywriting can’t be too long, just too boring.

-Here are 15 tips for making your sales writing more punchy and compelling for readers:
+Here are my tips making your copy more impactful and compelling for readers.

 1. Aim for an average sentence length of around 16 words.